 Let’s be clear – frozen fruit itself poses no danger where the world of dangerous goods is concerned.
 The hazard comes from the dry ice that the frozen fruit/food is transported with to ensure that it maintains its frozen composition.

-Dry ice is a Class 9 (Miscellaneous Substances) dangerous good and has the potential to cause asphyxiation when present in small spaces.
+Dry ice falls under Class 9 (Miscellaneous Substances) and has the potential to cause asphyxiation when present in small spaces.

 You have indeed read that correctly… milk.